The Patent Litigation Law Review: Ireland

 iv Other defences

-Further, a defendant may claim that it has a right to continue use that had begun before the filing or priority date, provided such acts are done in good faith.48
+A defendant may also claim that it has a right to continue use that had begun before the filing or priority date, provided those acts are done in good faith.50

 Final remedies for infringement